The Trees They Grow So High

-"The Trees They Grow So High" is a British folk song (Roud 31, Laws O35).
+"The Trees They Grow So High" is a Scottish folk song (Roud 31, Laws O35).
 The song is known by many titles, including "The Trees They Do Grow High", "Daily Growing", "Long A-Growing" and "Lady Mary Ann".

 A two-verse fragment of the song is found in the Scottish manuscript collection of the 1770s of David Herd.
 This was used by Robert Burns as the basis for his poem "Lady Mary Ann" (published 1792).
 The subject of the song is an arranged marriage of a young woman by her father to a boy who is much younger than she.
 There are numerous versions of both the tune and lyrics.
 In one set of lyrics the groom is twelve when he marries and a father at 13.